bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 1. The first example passes parameters using C# tuples, `(string name, object? value)`.
 2. The second example also uses C# tuples to pass the parameters, but the name is retrieved in a refactor-safe manner using the `nameof` keyword in C#.
 3. The third example uses the <xref:Bunit.ComponentParameterFactory.Parameter(System.String,System.Object)> factory method.
 4. The last example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add` method, which takes a parameter selector expression that selects the parameter using a lambda, and forces you to provide the correct type for the value.
-This makes the builders methods strongly typed and refactor safe.
+This makes the builder's methods strongly typed and refactor-safe.

 # [Razor test code](#tab/razor)